-I had a couple of people ask me what Niagara Falls is doing for World Autism Awareness Day, so here are a few things:
+I had a couple of people ask me what Niagara Falls is doing for World Autism Awareness Day and for Autism Awareness Month, so here are a few things:

 There are various Flag Raising ceremonies across the Niagara Region at these municipal City Halls on April 2nd: